rust-embedded/discovery/src/02-requirements/README.md

 <img title="Jumper wires" src="assets/jumper-wires.jpg">
 </p>

+> **FAQ**: Wait, why do I need this specific hardware?

+It makes my life and yours much easier.

+The material is much, much more approachable if we don't have to worry about hardware differences.
+Trust me on this one.

 > **FAQ**: Can I follow this material with a different development board?

 Maybe?
-It depends mainly on two things: your previous experience with microcontrollers and/or whether there already exists a crate for your development board somewhere.
+It depends mainly on two things: your previous experience with microcontrollers and/or whether there already exists a high level crate, like the [f3], for your development board somewhere.

 Regardless, with a different development board, this text would lost most if not all its beginner friendliness and "easy to follow"-ness, IMO.